ioBroker/ioBroker.vis/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed issue that last image is never shown in image8 widget
+* (foxriver76) make it possible to click through signal image if in front of widget

 ### 2.9.32 (2024-02-16)
 * (foxriver76) implemented buttons to show or hide all views in views manager